drupal-graphql-compose/documentation/features/views.md

 Most of the time it's going to be a String, but you can choose to have raw data.
 Add your fields to the view and update the settings to match your data.

 > Tip: If you choose to have raw data, using a Custom Scalar can help avoid Type issues.
-Its a weak type, but it gets the job done.
+It's a weak type, but it gets the job done.